 The breakdown of independent Caribbean countries and the year obtained:

-* Dependent on the Netherlands: Aruba, Bonaire, Curaçao, Saint Maarten, Saba, and Saint Eustatius.
+- Dependent on the Netherlands: Aruba, Bonaire, Curaçao, Saint Maarten, Saba, and Saint Eustatius (Statia).

-Haiti: The Citadelle Laferrière aka Citadelle Henry Christophe aka The Citadelle, a large mountain fortress at the top of Bonnet a L’Eveque.
+Haiti: The Citadelle Laferrière, aka Citadelle Henry Christophe, aka The Citadelle, is a large mountain fortress at the top of Bonnet a L’Eveque.
 Photo Credit: © Haiti Tourism.

-Over 42.5 million people live in the Caribbean.
-Many in larger islands like Cuba with 11.4million, Haiti with 10.8million, the Dominican Republic with 10.6million, Jamaica with 2.8million and Trinidad & Tobago with 1.3million people.
-And at the opposite end is Saint Martin with 31,500, the British Virgin Islands with 30,600, Anguilla with nearly 15,000, Saint Barthelemy with 7,200 and Montserrat with just 5,200 people post-eruption of Soufrière Hills Volcano.
+Another of the major facts about the Caribbean region is that over 42.5 million people live in 30+ main islands.
+Many are in larger islands like Cuba with 11.4 million, Haiti with 10.8 million, the Dominican Republic with 10.6 million, Jamaica with 2.8 million, and Trinidad & Tobago with 1.3 million people.
+And at the opposite end is Saint Martin with 31,500, the British Virgin Islands with 30,600, Anguilla with nearly 15,000, Saint Barthelemy with 7,200, and Montserrat with just 5,200 people post-eruption of Soufrière Hills Volcano.

 Cuba: A couple in a small sailboat in Cayo Coco, a tropical island in the Jardines del Rey chain, off central Cuba.
 Photo Credit: © Cuba Tourism Board.

-As the Europeans built up profitable cotton, tobacco and later sugar plantations, over 5 million West African slaves were brought to the Caribbean region as unpaid laborers.
-And today, the majority of the 42.5million people who live in the Caribbean region are descendants of these 5 million West African slaves.
-Now, you will also find other ethnicities in the Caribbean including Asian Indians, Chinese, Syrians, Lebanese, Jews, Portuguese, Europeans, Amerindians, and various mixes and combinations which makes the culture and traditions quite diverse.
-For example, in Trinidad & Tobago, based on the last census, descendants of West African slaves are 36.3% of the population and Indo-Trinidadians are 37.6% of the population – so pretty much neck and neck.
+As the Europeans built up profitable cotton, tobacco, and later sugar plantations, over 5 million enslaved West Africans were brought to the Caribbean region to work.
+And today, the majority of the 42.5 million people who live in the Caribbean region are descendants of these 5 million enslaved West Africans.
+Now, you will also find other ethnicities in the Caribbean, including Asian Indians, Chinese, Syrians, Lebanese, Jews, Portuguese, Europeans, Amerindians, and various mixes and combinations, which makes the culture and traditions quite diverse.
+For example, in Trinidad & Tobago, based on the last census, descendants of enslaved West Africans are 36.3% of the population, and Indo-Trinidadians are 37.6% of the population – so pretty much neck and neck.
 Indo-Trinidadians are descendants of indentured workers from India who were brought over after slavery was abolished.

-That said, while the majority of the region’s inhabitants are descendants from West African slaves, its long history of colonization from European powers including the Spanish, English, French and Dutch, has resulted in a diverse culture across the region.
-Sure there are similarities, but each country has its own traditions and rich history worthy of exploration.
+That said, while the majority of the region’s inhabitants are descendants of enslaved West Africans, its long history of colonization by European powers, including the Spanish, English, French, and Dutch, has resulted in a diverse culture across the region.
+Sure, there are similarities, but each country has its own traditions and rich history worthy of exploration.

 Martinique: The Grand Ballet dancers in traditional dress.
 Photo Credit: © Antoine Omere via Martinique Tourism Board.

-You will sometimes hear the Caribbean region being referred to as the West Indies.
+The Caribbean region is sometimes referred to as the West Indies.
 This term was used initially by Christopher Columbus and referred to the islands which he claimed for the Spanish crown.
-Remember, he thought he had arrived in India, and so he named the island grouping the West Indies to distinguish from the East Indies.
+Remember, he thought he had arrived in India, and so he named the island grouping the West Indies to distinguish it from the East Indies.

-The majority of 42.5million people who live in the Caribbean speak English as much of the region was colonized by the British.
-In total, there are six main languages used in the Caribbean region and some islands like Puerto Rico, and Haiti have more than one official language.
+The majority of the 42.5 million people who live in the Caribbean speak English, as much of the region was colonized by the British.
+In total, there are six main languages used in the Caribbean region, and some islands, like Puerto Rico and Haiti, have more than one official language.

-* Spanish is the official language of Cuba, Dominican Republic, and Puerto Rico.
+- Spanish is the official language of Cuba, the Dominican Republic, and Puerto Rico.

-* Haitian Creole is also an official language of Haiti.
+- Haitian Creole is also the official language of Haiti.

 Beyond these six main languages, you’ll also find on many of the Caribbean islands a version of creoles and local patois – broken English being spoken.